Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// first existing gems fall
+// First, let existing gems fall into empty spots

 yield return StartCoroutine(SlowFall());